 Follow Us On:

-Zia-ul-Haq was killed in an air crash on 17 August 1988 near Bahawalpur on his way back from a demonstration of tanks.
-He was in uniform and was accompanied by a number of generals, including the Chairman, Joint Chiefs of Staff Committee, Chief of General Staff, and other high military officials.
-He was also accompanied by the US Ambassador to Pakistan and his Military Attach.
+Zia-ul-Haq was killed in an air crash on 17th August 1988 near Bahawalpur on his way back from a demonstration of tanks.
+He was in uniform and was accompanied by several generals, including the Chairman, Joint Chiefs of Staff Committee, Chief of General Staff, and other high military officials.
+He was also accompanied by the US Ambassador to Pakistan and his Military attaché.
 The two American diplomats also died with him in the crash.
 The Vice Chief of Army Staff, General Mirza Aslam Beg was also present at the tank demonstration but he did not accompany Zia in the C-130 plane which crashed.
-He later admitted to having flown in his own military plane over the crash site and seen the plane burning.
+He later admitted to having flown in his military plane over the crash site and seen the plane burning.
 He did not stop but flew directly to Islamabad where the question of succession to Zia had to be decided.

-Zia came form the middle class.
-He hallmark was humility.
+Zia came to form the middle class.
+His hallmark was humility.
 His double hand-shake and triple embrace as the style of greeting became a legend, together with his routine opening of car doors for his visitors and waiting in the driveway till the visitor departed.
-The army remained his primary power based and he headed it for over twelve years, the longest in the history of Pakistan.
+The army remained his primary power-based and he headed it for over twelve years, the longest in the history of Pakistan.

-With his sudden death on 17 August 1988, Zia left Pakistan in the same state of uncertainty and fear of the future that existed eleven years earlier when he seized power in a military coup.
+With his sudden death on 17th August 1988, Zia left Pakistan in the same state of uncertainty and fear of the future that existed eleven years earlier when he seized power in a military coup.
 After the death of Zia, the transition to democracy took place constitutionally.
 Ghulam Ishaq Khan, who was chairman of the Senate at that time, stepped in as acting President.
 He announced that the general elections fixed by Zia for 16 and 19 November for National and Provincial Assemblies respectively, would be held on schedule.
 He also promised to hold free, fair, and impartial elections.
-But his sudden death, doesn’t allowed him to do so.
+But his sudden death didn’t allow him to do so.